mmistakes/made-mistakes-jekyll/_posts/2012-08-31-paperfaces-ipad-portrait-project.md

 title: "iPad Portraits with Paper by FiftyThree"
 headline: "PaperFaces Project"
 subheadline: "Daily iPad Portraits with Paper by FiftyThree"
-description: "An experiment in humanizing the web&thinsp;&mdash;&thinsp;designer Michael Rose draws a portrait a day using an iPad and Paper by FiftyThree."
+description: "An experiment in humanizing the web &#8212; designer Michael Rose draws a portrait a day using an iPad and Paper by FiftyThree."
 modified: 2013-04-16
 image: paperfaces-featured-image
 thumb: paperfaces-project-thumb.jpg